Transformers: Revenge of the Fallen: Plot

-Meanwhile, Sam, now attending college at Princeton University, has been seeing Cybertronian symbols since touching a smaller AllSpark shard unlocked some of its knowledge; Megatron believes the symbols will lead the Decepticons to a new Energon source.
-The shard brings many of the kitchen appliances to life, which attempt to kill Sam and his parents, but Bumblebee rescues them.
-Sam gives the shard to his girlfriend, Mikaela Banes, who later captures the small Decepticon Wheelie as he attempts to steal it.
-After being attacked by Alice, a Decepticon Pretender posing as a college student, Sam, his roommate Leo, and Mikaela are captured by the Decepticon Grindor before the Autobots save them.
+After Alice, a Decepticon Pretender posing as a college student, attacks them, the Decepticon Grindor takes Sam, his roommate Leo, and Mikaela to Megatron before the Autobots save them.
 Optimus battles Megatron, Starscream, and Grindor, killing the latter, but is killed by Megatron while defending Sam.
-The Decepticons launch devastating attacks around the world, while Megatron and Soundwave hijack Earth's telecommunication systems, which allows the Fallen to send a message to the humans, demanding that Sam be handed over to him.
+The Decepticons launch devastating attacks worldwide.
+At the same time, Megatron and Soundwave hijack Earth's telecommunication systems, allowing the Fallen to send a message to the humans demanding that Sam be handed over to him.

-Sam, Mikaela, and Leo then seek out alien expert and former Sector Seven agent Seymour Simmons, who reveals that Transformers have been visiting Earth for a long time and some, known as Seekers, have remained hidden on the planet.
-With help from Wheelie, they track down an elderly Decepticon-turned-Autobot Seeker named Jetfire at the Smithsonian Air and Space Museum.
-They use their shard to revive Jetfire, who teleports the group to Egypt.
-Along with Jetfire, Wheelie allies with the Autobots, and Jetfire sends them to locate the Matrix of Leadership, the key to the Star Harvester, which could also revive Optimus.
+Sam, Mikaela, and Leo then seek out alien expert and former Sector Seven agent Seymour Simmons, who reveals that Transformers have visited Earth for a long time.
+Some, known as Seekers, have remained hidden on the planet.
+With Wheelie's help, they track down an elderly Decepticon-turned-Autobot Seeker named Jetfire and use their shard to revive him.
+Wheelie decides to become an Autobot, and Jetfire teleports the group to Egypt, then sends them to locate the Matrix of Leadership, the key to the Star Harvester, which could also revive Optimus.
 The group finds the Matrix, which the Primes sacrificed themselves to conceal, but it disintegrates into dust.

-Meanwhile, NEST forces and the Autobots land near the Giza pyramid complex and are attacked by the Decepticons.
-The Constructicons combine to form Devastator, who reveals the Star Harvester hidden inside a pyramid before he is destroyed by a Navy railgun, as U.S. military reinforcements and Jetfire arrive to assist.
-Many Decepticons are destroyed by multiple airstrikes from the Navy and the U.S. Air Force, but Megatron manages to kill Sam.
-The Primes speak to Sam, saying that the Matrix must be earned, not found, and that he has the right to bear it by sacrificing himself for Optimus.
+Meanwhile, NEST forces and the Autobots land near the Giza pyramid complex, and the Decepticons attack them.
+The Constructicons combine to form Devastator, who reveals the Star Harvester hidden inside a pyramid before a Navy railgun destroys him, as U.S. military reinforcements and Jetfire arrive to assist.
+Multiple airstrikes from the Navy and the U.S. Air Force destroy many Decepticons, but Megatron manages to kill Sam.
+The Primes speak to Sam, saying that he has earned the right to bear the Matrix by sacrificing himself for Optimus.
 They revive Sam and grant him the Matrix, which he uses to resurrect Optimus.
 The Fallen steals the Matrix from a weakened Optimus and uses it to activate the Star Harvester.
-Jetfire, who was wounded by Scorponok before he killed it, sacrifices himself to merge with Optimus, giving him additional power and flight.
-With this upgrade, Optimus destroys the Star Harvester, severely wounds Megatron, and kills the Fallen.
+Jetfire, who Scorponok wounded before killing him, sacrifices himself to merge with Optimus, giving him additional power and flight.
+With this upgrade, Optimus destroys the Star Harvester and kills the Fallen.
 Distraught by his master's death, Megatron retreats with Starscream.
 The Autobots and their allies return to the United States, and Sam and Leo return to college.